QEMU-emulated ARM Cortex-M3 on MPS2 (AN385)

 by FreeRTOS

-FreeRTOS team has created a Quick Connect demo using a QEMU-emulated ARM Cortex-M3 on MPS2 (AN385).
+The FreeRTOS team has created a Quick Connect demo using a QEMU-emulated ARM Cortex-M3 on MPS2 (AN385).
 This demo uses AWS services to take care of the AWS account creation and AWS IoT configuration required to connect your emulated device to AWS IoT.
-Once connected, messages containing data collected from sensors are sent from the device, allowing you to simulate AWS IoT applications.
+Once connected, messages containing alternating 1's and 0's are sent, allowing you to simulate AWS IoT applications.

 To begin the Quick Connect demo: